 Thorough and structured scouting and scanning become useful through the sense-making processes.
 During this phase, teams need to be able to identify patterns from the vast amounts of data, and through connecting data, important patterns appear from which teams will commence their sense-making phases.

 Teams need to inquire which factors, directly and indirectly, impact the organization, and internal and external factors should be taken into account.
 Degrees of impact is crucial to map out as internal factors will determine capacity and strategic planning, and external factors of influence use trend and technology insights that indicate opportunity spaces.

 The sense-making process requires digital and physical interlinkages, as well as scientific and intuitive activities.
 Having the ability to quickly view the numbers of data points, relations, and current impact is imperative for quick responses.
 However, leveraging human capital will help ensure a deeper understanding of opportunities and threats.

 The future is, in a profound sense, unknowable.
 But not everything is uncertain; some things are relatively predictable.
 We can do a respectable job of "sensing" the basic dynamics of the future and the alternative courses they might take.

 Asking questions around what changing environments, behaviors, expectations, and mindsets are and how they will influence the future helps us identify opportunity spaces and threats.
 Organizations want to leverage opportunities and turn threats into opportunities to gain a competitive advantage.
-Opportunity spaces may illuminate new markets, R&D of new or complementary products or services, integrating technologies, optimizing processes, realigning purpose, or changing interactions with people.
+Opportunity spaces may illuminate new markets, R&D of new or complementary products or services, integrate technologies, optimize processes, realign purpose, or change interactions with people.

-To enable firstly, the identification of opportunity spaces, and secondly, shape strategic response, needs to involve cross-organizational input.
-In addition, robust insights from the sense-making process may also require input and collaboration from experts outside the organization.
-Involving the right people at the right moments along this part of the innovation journey can significantly expedite and organize efforts—systems and tools that enable systematic collaboration resulting in more efficient and ultimately successful innovations.
+To enable, firstly, the identification of opportunity spaces and secondly, shape strategic response needs to involve cross-organizational input.
+In addition, robust insights from the sense-making process may require input and collaboration from experts outside the organization.
+Involving the right people at the right moments along this part of the innovation journey can significantly expedite and organize efforts—systems, and tools that enable systematic collaboration resulting in more efficient and ultimately successful innovations.